 - Small, efficient, and easy to navigate

 Reagan is closer to Washington D.C. than Dulles or BWI, by a lot.
 While not in D.C. proper, it’s just across the Potomac River in Arlington, Virginia.
-This makes it easy to get to by a short and reasonably priced taxi/Uber ride or via the Metro, which stops directly at the airport.
-The Metro runs until 11:30 p.m. on weekdays and 1 a.m. on weekends, so even late night arrivals can take advantage of the convenience of the trains.
+This makes it easy to get to by a short and reasonably-priced taxi or Uber ride or via the Metro, which stops right at the airport.
+The Metro runs until 11:30 p.m. on weekdays and 1:00 a.m. on weekends, so even late-night arrivals can take advantage of the convenience of the trains.

-Proximity to downtown also means it’s more closely watched by the U.S. government.
-While you generally won’t see or feel a difference as a layperson, security for both passengers and airlines is stricter than it is at the region’s other airports — but this is a good thing.
-Their strict security policies combined with the (mostly) business traveler crowd using DCA, means getting through security is generally efficient and the airport itself is well serviced.
+DCA’s proximity to downtown also means it’s more closely watched by the U.S. government.
+While you generally won’t see or feel a difference as a layperson, security for both passengers and airlines is stricter than it is at the region’s other airports.
+But this is a good thing.
+Their strict security policies combined with the (mostly) business travel crowd using DCA means getting through security is efficient and the airport itself is well serviced.

-The biggest downside for DCA, is that it only has domestic flights (plus a couple to Canada), and tends to be more expensive than IAD or BWI.
-If you want to fly to an international destination via DCA, you’ll have to transfer — likely in Atlanta, New York, or Los Angeles.
+The biggest downsides for DCA is that it only has domestic flights (plus a couple to Canada) and tends to be more expensive than IAD or BWI.
+If you want to fly to an international destination via DCA, you’ll have to transfer, likely in Atlanta, New York, or Los Angeles.

-With 95 nonstop flights operating out DCA, it services a lot of destinations, most of which are clustered on the east coast and in the midwest.
-Quite a few of the direct flights fly into smaller airports (i.e. Chattanooga, TN) on the east coast.
+With 95 nonstop flights operating out DCA, the airport services a lot of destinations, most of which are clustered on the east coast and in the midwest.
+Quite a few of the direct flights fly into smaller airports like Chattanooga, Tennessee.
 You’ll find the widest selection of routes served by American Airlines, although United, Alaska, JetBlue, Delta, Southwest, and Frontier also operate out of DCA.

-In terms of flight options and overall airport quality, Dulles International is, by far, the best airport in the area.
+For the most flight options and highest overall quality, Dulles International is, by far, the best airport in the area.
 But there’s a catch: it’s actually not that close to D.C.